T. D. Ramakrishnan

 Thathamangalam Damodaran Ramakrishnan (born 1961) is an Indian novelist, translator, and retired Chief Controller in Southern Railway.
 He has authored two best-selling Malayalam novels: Francis Itty Cora and Sugandhi Enna Andal Devanayaki.
 He is a recipient of the Kerala Sahitya Akademi Award and Vayalar Award.

 Early life

 He was born at Eyyal village in Thrissur, India in 1961 to a Brahmin family as the son of Damodaran Elayathu and Sreedevi Antarjanam.
 He completed his schooling from Kunnamkulam Boys High School and Erumappetty Government High School, and his pre-degree and degree from UC College, Aluva.
 In 1981, he joined Indian Railways as a ticket collector in Salem.
-He worked in Calicut for one and a half years from 1982.
+He worked in Kozhikode for one and a half years from 1982.
 In 1983, he worked as a ticket examiner in Madras and Salem.
 He moved to Palghat in 1985.
 From 1995 onwards, he became a controller in the Palghat Railway Divisional Office.
 He served as Southern Railway Chief Controller from January 2006 to 31 January 2016.
 On 31 January 2016, he retired from service in order to be active in literature.